SKAUL05/supergrads-india/README.md

 # `Deploy web-app` on GCP using GitHub Action

+## Keypoints

-1. Create a docker image of your spring boot based backend and react based front end and store it in Google Container Registry
-2. Deploy your, above created, docker images on Cloud Run in GCP
+1. This repo creates a docker image of spring boot based backend and react based front end and stores it in Google Container Registry which is later deployed on Cloud Run in GCP.
+2. The entire workflow of creating Docker images and deploying them to Cloud Run is automated via Github Actions.
+You can go through the workflow file in .github/workflows directory.
+3. Google Container Registry(GCR) is simply a place to store, manage and secure your docker container images.
+Further information about GCR can be found [here](https://cloud.google.com/container-registry)
+4. Cloud Run is a fully managed serverless platform to develop and deploy highly scalable containerized applications.
+You can explore further [here](https://cloud.google.com/run)

 ## Table of Contents